 And our ultimate thanks should be because our God and Savior.
 Jesus Christ has given us the opportunity to have everlasting life with Him forever.
 The Apostle Paul was thankful Jesus – God’s wonderful and indescribable gift!

 Thanks be to God for His indescribable gift!
 2 Corinthians 9:15 (NASB)

 Yes, the world is a mess, embroiled in evil, filled with wicked people – us – but we can be thankful that our God has provided a way for us to have our sins forgiven.
 Jesus is that way!
 He is the only way.
 By believing that Jesus is our God and trusting Him to forgive our sins, God responds by giving us a gift – everlasting life.
+If you’d like to learn more about how you can have eternal life, visit Searching for God.
 We can be thankful for all that He has given us and all that He continues to do for us.
 Those who believe in Jesus Christ can be thankful for our fellow believers and even the difficult situations that we have to face day-to-day (James 1:2).

 Therefore, during this Thanksgiving season let us thank Him for the great bounty He has given to us.
 Lets give Him a sacrifice of thankfulness.
 We should be like Frances Ridley Havergal.
 We are told that near the end of her life, Frances Ridley Havergal wrote down every day on a calendar something – often a little thing – for which she thanked God.
 It was her way of thinking about thanking God.
 She had a thankful heart – always.
 Truly she offered a sacrifice of thanks with her heart and pen – and most likely with her mouth.